DUPR Rating Explained: What's a Good DUPR Rating in Pickleball?

 1. Play Verified Matches

-Your DUPR only changes when you log results.
-The more matches you record — especially in sanctioned tournaments and organized leagues — the more accurate and responsive your rating will be.
-Tournament results carry the most weight in the algorithm.
+Your DUPR only updates on log events.
+The more matches you log – especially sanctioned tournaments and organized leagues – the more accurate and responsive your rating will be.
+Tournament results have the highest value in the algorithm.

 2. Play Up (Strategically)

-Playing against opponents rated higher than you gives you the opportunity for bigger rating gains when you win.
-You don't need to win every game — even competitive losses (close scores against higher-rated opponents) can signal improvement to the algorithm.
+Playing against opponents rated higher than yourself provides bigger rating gains for a win.
+You don’t need to win all games.
+Competitive losses (close scores against high rated players) will also be seen as improvements by the algorithm.

 3. Dominate When You Can